-- Always start with the cycling conditions and primer concentrations specified in this protocol. - We strongly recommend testing the performance of primer-probe sets in individual assays before combining them in a multiplex assay. - Read "Guidelines for effective multiplex assays", page 15.
+- Always start with the cycling conditions and primer concentrations specified in this protocol.
+Please note that the cycling conditions and primer concentrations differ from those described in the protocol for duplex assays (page 33). - We strongly recommend testing the performance of primer-probe sets in individual assays before combining them in a multiplex assay. - Read "Guidelines for effective multiplex assays", page 14.
 Check whether your real-time cycler is compatible with the chosen combination of reporter dyes. - If using an already established multiplex real-time RT-PCR assay, use the previously established primer and probe concentrations in combination with the cycling conditions specified in this protocol.
-It is not necessary to determine primer limiting concentrations again. - Optimal analysis settings are a prerequisite for accurate quantification data.
+It is not necessary to determine primer limiting concentrations again. - After reverse transcription, the PCR must start with an initial incubation step of 15 min at 95°C to activate HotStarTaq DNA Polymerase. - 2x QuantiTect Multiplex RT-PCR Master Mix contains dUTP, which allows the use of a uracil-N-glycosylase (UNG) pretreatment of the reaction.
+Only heat-labile UNG should be used. - Optimal analysis settings are a prerequisite for accurate quantification data.
 For data analysis, you should always readjust the analysis settings (i.e., baseline settings and threshold values) for analysis of every reporter dye channel in every run.